gustavomccoelho/Named-Entity-Extractor/README.md

 # Portuguese Named Entity Extractor
-This repository describes a Named Entity Extractor, a proposed implementation of the Named Entity Recognition (NER) task for a given portuguese written file (or a set of files) in PDF format.
-The model used for this task is based on the **BERTimbau project** [[1]](#1), where the word embeddings ([BERT](https://github.com/google-research/bert)) are combined with a CRF layer and trained on a portuguese corpus.
+This repository describes a Named Entity Extractor, a proposed implementation of the Named Entity Recognition (NER) task for a given Portuguese written file (or a set of files) in PDF format.
+The model used for this task is based on the **BERTimbau project** [[1]](#1), where the word embeddings ([BERT](https://github.com/google-research/bert)) are combined with a CRF layer and trained on a Portuguese corpus.
 The base code is taken from the [original project](https://github.com/neuralmind-ai/portuguese-bert).

 The entities classes are set as below: